oneparsec/GD-ModMenu/README.md

 # GD-ModMenu
 Free, open-source Geometry Dash modification menu.
 Powered by ImGui.

-Use `INSERT` key to call mod menu.
+Press `INSERT` key to call mod menu.

 # How to use
 Firstly, download DLLs from release page.